RedjanVisitacion/societree_app/README.md

 <p align="center">
   <b>Developed by <a href="https://www.facebook.com/redjan.phil.s.visitacion">Redjan Phil S. Visitacion</a></b>
   <br>
-  A specialized module of <b>ELECOM (Electronic Community System)</b> designed to connect and empower student organizations within the University of Science and Technology of Southern Philippines (USTP).
+  A specialized module of <b>ELECOM (Electoral Voting System)</b> designed to connect and empower student organizations within the University of Science and Technology of Southern Philippines (USTP).
 </p>

 ---